 CASI is a natural science-based school.
 CASI instructs in the natural science of behavior referred to as behaviorology (which is similar to "behavior analysis" except that it is not a branch of psychology but rather a completely independent and comprehensive discipline).

 What is the history of CASI?

-James O'Heare, CABC founded CASI in 1999.
-James had been the author of many well received books which have been published around the world in several languages and there was a great demand for James to teach others dog training and behavior consulting.
-At the time there was no professional association for behavior consultants or certifying body for dog training and the only other school focussing on animal friendly methods was Jean Donaldson's Academy for Dog Trainers, which was in San Francisco (Jean Donaldson no longer works for the SFSPCA in this capacity) and was an in-person program, so a distance program seemed to satisfy the demand.
+James O'Heare, DLBC, CABC, founded CASI in 1999.
+James had been the author of many well-received books which have been published around the world in several languages, and there was a great demand for James to teach others dog training and behavior consulting.
+At the time, there was no professional association for behavior consultants or certifying body for dog training and the only other school focussing on animal-friendly methods was Jean Donaldson's Academy for Dog Trainers, which was in San Francisco (Jean Donaldson no longer works for the SFSPCA in this capacity) and was an in-person program, so a distance program seemed to satisfy the demand.
 James started with a single course, which was soon expanded and then split into 3 courses.
-Soon after, as demand grew, James formed an advisory board of industry leading professional colleagues to help guide the progress of the school.
-The courses grew in number and programs of study were designed and course approvals have been sought from newly developing associations and certifying bodies.
-New instructors have been brought in and with the advent of certifying bodies and professional associations, CASI has sought and achieved course approvals through them.
+Soon after, as demand grew, James formed an advisory board of industry-leading professional colleagues to help guide the progress of the school.
+The courses grew in number and programs of study were designed, and course approvals were sought from newly developing associations and certifying bodies.
+New instructors have been brought in, and with the advent of certifying bodies and professional associations, CASI has sought and achieved course approvals through them.

 Is a Certificate or Diploma a degree?